httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   Accept-CH: DPR, Width, Viewport-Width
 ~~~

-When a client receives Accept-CH, or if it is capable of processing the HTML response and finds an equivalent HTML meta element, it can treat it as a signal that the origin ({{RFC6454}}) is interested in receiving specified request header fields that match the advertised field-values; same-origin resource requests initiated as a result of processing the response from the server that includes the Accept-CH opt-in can include the request header fields that match the advertised field-values.
+When a client receives Accept-CH from a potentially trustworthy origin ({{SECURE-CONTEXTS}}), or if it is capable of processing the HTML response and finds an equivalent HTML meta element, it can treat it as a signal that the origin ({{RFC6454}}) is interested in receiving specified request header fields that match the advertised field-values; same-origin resource requests initiated as a result of processing the response from the server that includes the Accept-CH opt-in can include the request header fields that match the advertised field-values.

 For example, based on Accept-CH example above, a user agent could append DPR, Width, and Viewport-Width header fields to all same-origin resource requests initiated by the page constructed from the response.

 ### The Accept-CH-Lifetime Header Field {#accept-ch-lifetime}

-Servers can ask the client to remember an origin-wide Accept-CH preference for a specified period of time to enable delivery of Client Hints on subsequent requests to the origin ({{RFC6454}}).
+Servers can ask the client to remember sent Accept-CH preference for a specified period of time, to enable delivery of Client Hints on subsequent requests to the server's origin ({{RFC6454}}).

 ~~~ abnf7230
   Accept-CH-Lifetime = #delta-seconds
 ~~~

-The field-value indicates that the Accept-CH preference SHOULD be considered stale after its age is greater than the specified number of seconds.
+When a client receives Accept-CH-Lifetime from a potentially trustworthy origin ("opt-in origin"), the field-value indicates that the Accept-CH preference SHOULD be considered stale after its age is greater than the specified number of seconds, and if applicable, persisted as a double-keyed preference that combines the values of the opt-in origin and the potentially trustworthy origin of the resource that initiated the request that received the opt-in preference.

 ~~~ example
   Accept-CH: DPR, Width